Parents think about how to fit the whole family in one room.

 From Emilia-Romagna with love.

-Honest, direct, uncomplicated and at the same time incredibly fine.
+Honest, direct, uncomplicated and at the same time incredibly refined.

-A good friend whom you like to invite for a chat.
+A good friend you’re happy to invite for a chat.

-Just open it while cooking and offer a glass to your first guests.
-A wine that will also convince your grandfather, your wine connoisseur friend ("You like autochthonous grape varieties, don't you?") and the nephew who only drinks Pét-Nat (yes, they weren't invented in 2020...).
+Simply open it whilst cooking and offer your first guests a glass.
+A wine that will convince your grandfather, your wine-connoisseur friend („You like indigenous grape varieties, don’t you?“) and your nephew who only drinks Pét-Nat (yes, they weren’t invented in 2020…).

 Tarlant Zero Rosé Brut Nature

-It's time to really get things started.
-There's no better way to kick off a celebration than opening a bottle of champagne.
+It’s time to get things properly underway.
+There’s no better way to kick off a celebration than by opening a bottle of Champagne.

 Tarlant is a family winery in the heart of the Vallée de la Marne, in Épernay.

 Chardonnay and Pinot Noir.
-That's it.
-"Zero" here means without dosage.
-This is a bone-dry rosé.
-It doesn't matter if you went a little overboard with the mayo or the butter in the puff pastry - this champagne cleanses the palate with wonderfully clear acidity in every sip, while the delicate fruit of the Pinot Noir tickles the tongue.
-I guarantee that more than one of your guests will marvel at the unique colour and perlage.
+That’s all there is to it. „Zero“ means without dosage here.
+This is a bone-dry Rosé.
+It doesn’t matter if you’ve gone a bit overboard with the mayonnaise or butter in the puff pastry – this Champagne cleanses the palate with every sip with wonderfully crisp acidity, whilst the delicate fruit of Pinot Noir tickles your tongue.
+I guarantee you that more than one of your guests will admire the unique colour and the perlage.

 Bret Brothers Pouilly-Fuissé Climat „En Carementrant“

-After the excitement of the first bubbles, we should drink something to soothe the palate (but not too much!).
-It's time for a warm, cosy feeling.
-Perhaps a stuffed pasta will be on the table.
+After the excitement of the first bubbles, we should drink something to calm the palate (but not too much!).
+It’s time for a warm, comforting feeling.
+Perhaps a filled pasta is coming to the table.

-Hand-picked grapes from Burgundy, specifically from the top village of the Côte Mâconnais, Pouilly-Fuissé.
-A perfectly balanced wine between creamy feel and minerality.
+Hand-picked grapes from Burgundy, specifically from the top location of the Côte Mâconnais, Pouilly-Fuissé.
+A perfectly balanced wine between creamy texture and minerality.

 Juiciness and citrus notes dance together.
-The wood notes disappear in the background and only support the fine texture of the wine.
+The oak notes fade into the background and merely support the fine texture of the wine.

 Vietti Barolo DOCG Castiglione

-This bottle should be opened at least a few hours before serving.
-Perhaps take a sip immediately after uncorking it.
-You will be able to entertain your guests with the incredible evolution of this wine.
+This bottle should be opened at least a couple of hours before serving.
+Perhaps you’ll take a sip straight after you’ve uncorked it.
+You’ll be able to entertain your guests with the incredible development of this wine.

 After pouring this wine, it will probably go quiet around you.
-Don't worry, that's perfectly normal.
+Don’t worry, that’s completely normal.
 The seductive power of this Barolo can enchant anyone.

-The nose is already so complex that you need a few minutes.
+The nose is already so complex that you need a few minutes to take it in.

-of the aromas.
-On the palate, it is simply fantastic.
+Violets, sour cherry, plum, liquorice and nougat.
+Just to name a few of the aromas.
+On the palate, it’s simply sublime.
 Fresh with perfectly integrated ripe tannins.

-Maybe now the conversation will be a little more intimate and the feelings a little stronger.
+Perhaps the conversation will become a little more intimate now and the feelings a little stronger.

 Pinot Gris Clos Jebsal Trie Speciale Sélection de Grains Nobles 2006

-All good things have an end.
-But our end can be a sweet one.
+All good things must come to an end.
+But our ending can be a sweet one.

-Probably some cheeks are red now, the eyes a little watery.
-Someone is thinking of leaving or rather not drinking any more.
+Probably some cheeks are flushed by now, eyes a little watery.
+Someone is thinking about leaving or would rather not drink anything else.

-Now get this little gem out of the fridge, show off its amber colour and everyone will immediately change their minds!
+Fetch this little jewel from the fridge now, show off its amber colour and everyone will immediately change their mind!

-Zind-Humbrecht is an absolute legend and shows all his skills with this sweet wine.
-Few sweet wines can match this complexity, with a multi-layered nose of caramelised nuts, candied dates, dark tobacco, damp earth and more.
-But what is truly amazing is the acidity and minerality that melds with the concentrated sweetness in your mouth.
+Zind-Humbrecht is an absolute legend and demonstrates its full prowess with this dessert wine.
+Few sweet wines can match this complexity: with a multi-layered nose of caramelised nuts, candied dates, dark tobacco, damp earth and more.
+But what is truly remarkable is the acidity and minerality that merge with the concentrated sweetness in your mouth.

-Now there is time for one last conversation and one last glass.
+Now there is still time for one last conversation and one last glass.

 Illustration: Ananda Costca